Tochukz/AWS-Solution-Architect/Udemy-Stephane-SAP/readme.md

 No     | 58 API Gateway Authentication with IAM
 No     | 58 API Gateway to S3 Integration
 No     | 59 API Gateway Websocket
-No     | Private API Gateway
+No     | 59 Private API Gateway
+No     | 61 Health Check Private Hosted Zones
+No     | 61 Private Hosted Zone
+No     | 64 Global Accelerator
+No     | 65 API Gateway to SQS
+No     | 68 Local Zones